 - Better bonding between parent and child

-- Improved emotional health, such as less anxiety and higher self esteem
+- Improved emotional health, such as less baby separation anxiety and higher self esteem

-Most importantly, co-sleeping is convenient for most families.
-Instead of getting out of bed to check on or feed your baby every few hours, he or she is already right in bed with you.
+Most importantly, cosleeping is convenient for most families.
+Instead of getting out of bed to check on or feed your baby every few hours, they're already in the parents' bed with you.
 This can lead to easier bedtimes and longer, sounder sleep for all.

-- On a sofa, waterbed, armchair, etc. as this increases the risk of SIDS by more than 60%.
-Co-sleeping in your bed is advised over other furniture options.
+- On a sofa, waterbed, armchair, etc. as this increases the SIDS risk by more than 60%. cosleeping in your bed is advised over other furniture options.

-- If you or your partners are current smokers, even if neither of you smoke in bed or in the room.
+- If you or your partner are current smokers, even if neither of you smoke in bed or in the room.

 - If you or your partner is impaired due to medications or substances that may effect your ability to arouse from sleep, such as pain medications, antidepressants, sedatives, drugs, alcohol, etc.

 - If you are not the infant’s parent or primary caregiver and especially if the parent or caregiver has not given explicit permission.